 - Parkinson’s Group

 - Simon Wiesenthal Center

 Rachelle Dardeau, MS, MSW received a Master of Science degree in Clinical Psychology and Neuropsychology from the University of Texas, at Tyler and a Master of Social Work degree from Louisiana State University.
-Rachelle’s passion for non-profit management and geriatric healthcare, with a focus on dementia care, has been realized in her successes as the first Regional Director of the Alzheimer’s Association Los Angeles area, first Director of Regions in the tri-county expansion of the Alzheimer’s Association Los Angeles area, Director of the Specialized Ambulatory Geriatric Evaluation (S+AGE) program at Sherman Oaks Hospital; and Administrator of a 110-bed dementia exclusive assisted living facility, and Executive Director of the Santa Clarita Valley Committee on Aging.
+Rachelle’s passion for non-profit management and geriatric healthcare, with a focus on dementia care, has been realized in her successes as the first Regional Director of the Alzheimer’s Association Los Angeles area, first Director of Regions in the tri-county expansion of the Alzheimer’s Association Los Angeles area, Director of the Specialized Ambulatory Geriatric Evaluation (S+AGE) at Sherman Oaks Hospital, Administrator of a 110-bed dementia exclusive assisted living facility, and Executive Director of the Santa Clarita Valley Committee on Aging.
 Prior to focusing on geriatric healthcare, Rachelle achieved success in private practice, hospital department management, hospital operational redesign, and as a university instructor and guest lecturer.

 Rachelle is currently a non-profit management consultant providing expertise in strategic planning, operations, and program development.

 • 2011 Recipient, MAPS Charities Community Service Award